FeatheredHwang/zettel-join/README.md

 You can message me at [feathered.hwang@hotmail.com](feathered.hwang@hotmail.com).
 Constructive feedback and suggestions are always welcome!

-If you like KBjoint, please give it a  :thumbsup: thumbs up and share it with your friends, so that more people can enjoy it!
+If you like zettel-join, please give it a  :thumbsup: thumbs up and share it with your friends, so that more people can enjoy it!

 ### Credit And License

 Licensed under the **GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007**.
 This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**.
-For more information on the license please see the [LICENSE file](https://github.com/FeatheredHwang/KBjoint/blob/main/LICENSE) accompanying this add-on.
-The source code is available on  [GitHub](https://github.com/FeatheredHwang/KBjoint).
+For more information on the license please see the [LICENSE file](https://github.com/FeatheredHwang/zettel-join/blob/main/LICENSE) accompanying this add-on.
+The source code is available on  [GitHub](https://github.com/FeatheredHwang/zettel-join).
 Pull requests and other contributions are welcome!

 ---